-- 5. Young, innovative, or high-tech firms often adopt the strategy of ignoring history or attempting to do something radically new.
+5. Young, innovative, or high-tech firms often adopt the strategy of ignoring history or attempting to do something radically new.
 In what ways might this strategy help them?
-In what ways might this strategy hinder them? - This strategy can be useful because it completely jettisons older systems, eliminating some of the problems they had.
+In what ways might this strategy hinder them?

+This strategy can be useful because it completely jettisons older systems, eliminating some of the problems they had.
 For example, the virtual firm is a radically different way of organizing that allows the company to call upon the best talent anywhere in the world, eliminate the expenses of maintaining a headquarters facility, and give creative workers the freedom to work in whatever way, place, and time works best for them.
 However, the strategy also throws out what was best about the traditional ways of doing business, which can lead to problems.
-For example, many virtual firms are finding that employees prefer to spend at least some time in face-to-face interaction. - 6.
-Can a manager use tools and techniques from several different perspectives at the same time?
+For example, many virtual firms are finding that employees prefer to spend at least some time in face-to-face interaction.

+6. Can a manager use tools and techniques from several different perspectives at the same time?
 For example, can a manager use both classical and behavioral perspectives?
-Give an example of a time when a manager did this, and explain how it enabled him or her to be effective. - As noted in the text, any given management problem may be addressed by using elements and ideas from the three major perspectives on management.
+Give an example of a time when a manager did this, and explain how it enabled him or her to be effective.

+As noted in the text, any given management problem may be addressed by using elements and ideas from the three major perspectives on management.
 The answer to this question should be based on the logic and rationale used to link the perspectives in a coordinated fashion that seems to make sense for a given situation.
-For instance, an example might be a manager who is more effective because he uses operations management techniques to design an efficient production line, but he also uses techniques from the behavioral management perspective to motivate his workers. - 7.
-Visit the website of Amazon.com.
+For instance, an example might be a manager who is more effective because he uses operations management techniques to design an efficient production line, but he also uses techniques from the behavioral management perspective to motivate his workers.

+7. Visit Amazon.com.
 Select the tab that reads "See All 32 Product Categories," and then choose the link for "Books."
 Next select the link for "Bestsellers," and click on "Business & Investing" from the categories listed down the left side of the screen.
 Look at Amazon's list of best-selling business books.
 What ideas or themes do you see in the list?
-Which business leaders do you see? - A current bestseller at the time of publication of this Instructor's Manual was Good to Great by Jim Collins.
-This book asserts that the main thing that distinguishes between a good company and a great one is a corporate culture that hired and rewarded workers who were disciplined to act in harmony with each other.
-Other themes include the value of good ethics, paying attention to details, and motivating workers.
-At this time, bestsellers are not written by CEOs of large corporations, as has been true in the past.
-The only famous business leader in the bestseller author list was Dale Carnegie, who wrote How to Win Friends and Influence People over 50 years ago.
-Other bestselling business books included Outliers, The Tipping Point, and Blink, all by Malcolm Gladwell.
+Which business leaders do you see?

+A current bestseller at the time of publication of this Instructor's Manual was Toyota Kata by Mike Rother.
+This book explains the Improvement Kata, which is a means for making creative work teachable.
+Teams using the Improvement Kata learn as they reach targets and adapt based on what they are learning.
+Other themes include developing your management skills, identifying your strengths, and motivating people.
+The biography of Elon Musk is a hot seller.
+Musk is the entrepreneur and innovator behind SpaceX, Tesla, and SolarCity.
+Musk sold one of his internet companies, PayPal, for \$1.5 billion.
+A perennial best seller is Dale Carnegie's How to Win Friends and Influence People, originally published in 1936.
+A 'new' perennial favorite is Outliers by Malcolm Gladwell.
+Written in 2008, this book explores the most famous and the most successful, asking the question: what makes high-achievers different?